REALBRICKD/Facility-Assessment-Report-Generator/README.md

 Some engineering assumptions in this implementation are:

 - The CMS dataset contracts are stable: provider fields and claims fields used by the app keep the same names and meanings over time.
-- A valid 6-digit CCN is enough to identify a single provider record for report generation (provider lookup uses `limit=1`).
-- Claims measures are represented by a known, fixed set of measure codes (`521`, `522`, `551`, `552`) that map to the scorecard fields.
-- Static fallback benchmark values for state and national averages are acceptable when CMS values are unavailable.
-- Data freshness can trade off against speed: Streamlit caching with a 1-hour TTL is considered sufficient for this workflow.
 - Users will supply business-context inputs (EMR, patient type, prior coverage/performance, medical coverage) accurately; these are not CMS-derived.
+- Plaintext will suffice for company branding.
+Were that not the case, appending the logo as an image and using custom fonts/color schemes may be necessary.
+- Static fallback values are acceptable when CMS values are unavailable.
 - Runtime environments running this app are expected to have network access to CMS APIs and dependencies installed for both exports (especially ReportLab for PDF generation).

-## Tech Stack & Override Logic

-The technical stack is as follows:
-- Language: Python
-- UI: Streamlit
-- CMS API Calls: Requests
-- PDF Export: Reportlab
-- Word Export: python-docx

-The app uses the legal name provided by the API for any given facility (if found) by default, or if the input value is just white space.
-When an override value is provided, the trimmed value is used instead.
+- All data necessary will be provided from one of the two datasets listed below.

 ## API Endpoints Queried